Alysha Clark: Early life

 Clark was born in Denver, Colorado to Jan and Duane Clark, who were both musicians.
 She is the younger sister of American Idol contestant Corey Clark.
-Clark's maternal grandparents were Jews and could speak Hebrew, according to Clark.
-However, she was baptized as a child and identifies as a Christian.
+Clark's maternal grandparents were Jews and could speak Hebrew.
+However, she was baptized as a child and identified as a Christian.
+It was not until she began playing in Israel that she was considered Jewish (her maternal grandparents were Jewish).
+She subsequently began to explore her Jewish roots and became an Israeli citizen.